Someone to Love (Jon B. song)

 "Someone to Love" is a song by Jon B. from his debut album Bonafide.
-Released as the first single from the album on April 3, 1995, the song is a duet with Babyface that gained wide exposure on the Bad Boys soundtrack.
+Released as the first single from the album in 1995, the song is a duet with Babyface that gained wide exposure on the Bad Boys soundtrack.

 The song, with a style very much inspired by Babyface, peaked at number 10 on the US Hot 100 chart and at number 7 on the US R&B chart and was also certified gold by the RIAA.

 The song received a Grammy Award nomination for the category Best Pop Collaboration with Vocals in 1996.
 The then 21-year-old Jon B. stated he felt the nomination was "an honor he could not have asked for."

 Personnel and credits

 Credits adapted from the liner notes of Bonafide.